Did you know that sticking a needle in your eye could save your sight?

 Diabetic eye disease, AMD and retinal vein occlusion respond well to medication injections.
 The treatment improves vision for many patients!

 What To Expect During an Eye Injection

-First, you will be given an anesthetic to numb the surface of your eyeball so you don’t feel pain.
-The anesthetic may be in eye drop or eye gel form.
-Sometimes you might be given a small injection of numbing medicine.
+- An anesthetic will numb the surface of your eyeball so you don’t feel pain.
+The anesthetic may be in eyedrop or eye gel form.
+Sometimes you might get a small injection of numbing medicine.

 - An antiseptic on your eye and eyelids will help prevent infection from bacteria near the eye.

 - Your ophthalmologist will likely help you hold your eye open with a small device called a speculum.
 It also helps to prevent infection from bacteria on the lids.

 - Your ophthalmologist will ask you to look in a certain direction to help you not to see the needle and help them inject medicine in a specific part of the eye.

 - You will get the injection.
 The needle is very thin.
 You will probably feel only pressure and not a sharp sensation.
 The injection is through the white part of your eye.

 Your ophthalmologist will remove the eyelid speculum after the injection.
 They will clean your eye to remove the antiseptic.
 They will also check the eye to make sure there are no problems or complications.
 The typical injection process usually takes about 10 to 15 minutes from start to finish.